jimmy-zhao-tainio/seaharp/README.md

 # Seaharp

-Seaharp is a small geometry project that builds 3D shapes from integer grid tetrahedra and exports a binary STL.
+Seaharp is a small geometry project that builds 3D shapes from integer-grid tetrahedra and exports a binary STL.
 The demo renders a simple solar system with a sun, eight planets, their moons, and thin tilted orbit rings.

+## Pure Z3, Only Tetrahedra

+- All vertices live on the integer lattice `Z^3` (no persistent floats).
+- Every shape is a union of tetrahedra only; surfaces are derived from boundary triangles.
+- Construction uses double math only transiently (e.g., rotations), then rounds back to the grid.
+- Tetrahedra are immutable and orientation-correct; degenerate tets are rejected.
+- Higher-level shapes (sphere, cylinder shell, etc.) are produced by decomposing into tetrahedra (e.g., prism → 3 tets).

 ![Clean Solar System](clean_system.png)